RishavMishraRM/Restaurant_Rating_Prediction/README.md

 - **ElasticNet:**

-Use to deploy the code.
+Use to deploy the code from Git repo.

 ## License